Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 ## 1 Write the Simulation code

 To start, create a `main.cpp` file and put the following code inside.
-After that we are going to analize the code by parts.
+After that we are going to analyze the code by parts.

 ```cpp
 #include <cmath>